The Nightingale Library Memorial

 In October 1975 the Action Committee issued a statement deploring the lack of action on the bequest.
 The Nelson Mail2 wrote a large article generally critical of using Mrs Nightingale's bequest to meet her expressed wishes.

-In December 1975 a site for a Nightingale Library centre was suggested to be at Bisley Walk5.
-The plan was that the existing Plunket rooms, conveniences and bus shelter would be removed and incorporated in the new building.
+In December 1975, Bisley Walk was suggested as a site for a Nightingale Library centre.5 The plan was that the existing Plunket rooms, conveniences and bus shelter would be removed and incorporated in the new building.
 The architect was Alex Bowman.

 The project dropped out of sight for nearly two years but work finally started in 1978.
 The first wall panels clad with Moutere river stone were cast on site6 and most of the outside walls were in place by April.7

-In September Zonta in Nelson presented a cheque for the purchase of Large Print books to the library.
+In September Zonta in Nelson presented a cheque for the purchase of Large Print books for the library.

-The building was opened on 8 December 1978 by Mayor Roy McLennan who accepted the building formally from trustee, Mr J D Williams.
-A formal deed had been signed transferring the completed complex to Council who then assumed the responsibility for future maintenance and conduct of the complex as a library and rest room.
+The building was opened on 8 December 1978 by Mayor Roy McLennan who accepted the building formally from trustee, Mr. J D Williams.
+A formal deed had been signed transferring the completed complex to Council, which then assumed the responsibility for future maintenance and conduct of the complex as a library and rest room.

 Sources used in this story